UniqueName12345/supertux/README.md

 to contact us with one of the possibilities given above.

 ## Supertux+
-SuperTux plus edition is an addition to vanilla SuperTux
+SuperTux plus edition is an addition to vanilla SuperTux, with some (dare I say itj new and awesome features!
+(Totally a joke project, by the way.
+It maybe works, do not put minor bugs in the issues box, ONLY feature requests or major gamebreaking bugs.)

 ## New Features
 An edited logo!